naturalis/mycorrhiza/README.md

    which are somewhat possible because of the relatively large Q matrix.
 2. open the program, i.e. `BayesTraitsV2_OpenMP_Quad <tree.nex> <data.tsv> < restrictions.txt`

+The data directory [data/2016-12-01](data/2016-12-01) contains various hypothesis tests applied to the `MBasal` rooting.
+The documentation there should also explain the rate constraint test applied to the either rootings, in directory [data/2017-03-06](data/2017-03-06).
+Together these analyses form the basis of the results.

 # Results

-The general aims of this project, and the usage that the files in this repository are put to, are:
+The general outcomes of this project, and the usage that the files in this repository are put to, are:

 - For the four possible rootings (given here as simple PDFs: